 Contributed by Noel Morata of This Hawaii Life

 Visiting Hawaii is the perfect Christmas holiday destination and Oahu is a great starting point.
 Most mainland travel to Hawaii lands at the capital city of Honolulu and there’s plenty to see and do in Oahu during the holiday season.

-Waikiki also has many food choices with many food courts, restaurants, outdoor dining venues, bars and cafes, even some food truck courts that cater to all different types of prepared food dishes.
+Waikiki also has many food choices with many food courts, restaurants, outdoor dining venues, bars and cafes, and even some food truck courts that cater to all different types of prepared food dishes.
 With a plethora of take out foods, local foods like bento boxes and plate lunch specials to fun happy hour places, you’ll have plenty of choices in dining out and different price points to cater to all tastes.

-If you are looking for a central accommodation on the island, think about staying in Waikiki as a base to explore Honolulu and the different parts of the island.
+If you are looking for central accommodation on the island, think about staying in Waikiki as a base to explore Honolulu and the different parts of the island.

 The nation’s capital is a charming place to spend a Christmas holiday.
 There are lights displays, Christmas caroling, and even a few Christmas markets to enjoy.

 The National Christmas Tree gets lit at a ticketed ceremony at the beginning of December, but then it and the Pathway of Peace is lit up for anyone to see every day thereafter, through January.
 Every night in December, you’ll find musical groups singing carols on the Ellipse in front of the White House.